springfall2008/batpred/docs/customisation.md

 # Customisation

-These are the Predbat configuration items in Home Assistant that you can modify to fit your needs, you can configure these in Home Assistant directly.
+This document describes the Predbat configuration items in Home Assistant that you can modify to customise Predbat to fit your needs.

+All of these settings are entities that can be configured directly in Home Assistant (unlike the '[apps.yaml](apps-yaml.md)' configuration items that have to be edited with a file editor).

 See [Displaying output data](output-data.md#displayng-output-data) for information on how to view and edit these entities within